 Understand Your Credit Score

-The higher your score, the more likely you will get approved for loans and qualify for the best rates, so it’s vital to maintain a positive credit history.
+The higher your score, the more likely you will be approved for loans and qualify for the best rates, so it’s important to maintain a positive credit history.

 Factors that help your score:

 - Paying bills on time (including credit cards, auto loan, mortgages, most utility bills and more)

 - Lower loan balances compared to the original loan amounts

 - Lower credit card account balances compared to your credit limit

 - A long history of responsibly maintained credit accounts

 Factors that hurt your score: